Proofs of the non-existence of special generic maps on the $3$-dimensional complex projective space: Proofs of our Main Theorems.

 This completes the proof for the case $m \geq 7$.

 Hereafter assume that $m=6$.

 We can do so that $q_f \circ e_0(S^2) \bigcap \partial W_f$ is a finite set.
-We investigate {\it self-intersections} of connected components of $\partial W_f$ as before.
+If it is an empty set, then $v_u$ is represented by a smooth embedding $e_0:S^2 \rightarrow M$ and shown to be the zero element, which is a contradiction.
+This is also due to the fact that $W_f$ is simply-connected as before and also reviews the proof of Main Theorem 2 of \cite{kitazawa3}.
+The ranks of the groups $H_2(M;\mathbb{Z})$ and $H^4(M;\mathbb{Z})$ are $1$ by Poincar\'e duality for $M$.
+Some element represented as the $k_u$ times the Poincar\'e dual to $u$ is shown to be represented by ${q_f}^{-1}(\partial W_f)$ for a suitable non-zero integer $k_u \neq 0$.
+If $k_u=0$, then by a fundamental argument on the intersection, we can make the finite set $q_f \circ e_0(S^2) \bigcap \partial W_f$ empty and this is also a contradiction.
 By Proposition \ref{prop:2} with the facts that $M$ and $W_f$ are simply-connected and that $H^2(W_f;\mathbb{Z})$ is the trivial group, two bundles in Proposition \ref{prop:2} (\ref{prop:2.4}) are trivial.
 Here a well-known fact on classifications of linear bundles whose fibers are circles and whose structure groups consist of orientation preserving linear transformations, or the fact that such bundles over a fixed base space is classified by the 2nd integral cohomology group of the base space is a key.
 For this, consult \cite{milnorstasheff,steenrod} for example.

-We have that the linear bundle whose fiber is the $2$-dimensional unit disk in Proposition \ref{prop:2} (\ref{prop:2.4}) is trivial.
+We return to the fact that the linear bundle whose fiber is the $2$-dimensional unit disk in Proposition \ref{prop:2} (\ref{prop:2.4}) is trivial.
+This means that the self-intersection of $\partial W_f$ can be empty.